JakobRaap/JakobRaap/README.md

 ## Hello
 My name is Jakob and I am a budding frontend developer with a passion for all things related to computers and programming.

-I believe that technology has the power to make a positive impact on society, and I am excited to be a part of this movement

-currently i am a web developement student at **Neuefische**